amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-11-16-spring-cloud-resiliance4j-circuitbreaker-and-retry.md

 ```
 Along with the circuit-breaker starter dependency, we need the spring aspects dependencies, as the retry and circuit breaker mechanism works using the Spring AOP concept.

-Next, we are going to add a service class which will make a REST call to an endpoint using a RestTemplate.
+Next, we are going to add a service class that will make a REST call to an endpoint using a RestTemplate.
 ```java
 @org.springframework.stereotype.Service
 public class Service {